dkochmanski/charming-clim/doc/grafts.md

     ![Graft drawing](mdpi.png)

-* Some old displays had density 72PPI.
+* Some old displays have density 72PPI.
 All coordinates doesn't map exactly so we need to round them to the closest pixel[^3].
 Note that border is thicker and that proportions are a little distorted.
 On the other despite drastic change of resolution size of the object is more or less the same as we specified in real world values.

-  Windows Presentation Foundation declared 96PPI screen pixels device-independent pixels because such displays were pretty common on desktops.
+  Windows Presentation Foundation declared 96PPI screen pixels being device-independent pixels because such displays were pretty common on desktops.
 Our coordinates map almost perfectly to this screen.
 Notice the approximation of right side of the violet rectangle.